karlvr/consistent.js/README.md

 ------------
 Use Consistent to create a _scope_, and then bind DOM nodes to it.
 Consistent inspects the DOM nodes (and their children) to learn how to relate them to the scope.

 The scope starts with no properties.
 You add properties to the scope and then apply them to the DOM.
-In your HTML markup you add `data-ct-*` attributes to tell Consistent how to use the scope’s properties.
+In your HTML markup you add `data-ct-…` attributes to tell Consistent how to use the scope’s properties.

 The scope contains a `$` property in which Consistent keeps its functions and scope.
 For example, when you want to apply the scope you call `scope.$.apply()`.
 This `$` property separates the properties you add to the scope from Consistent, so you can add properties with any other name.
 Note that this `$` is nothing to do with jQuery and doesn’t interfere with it as it is contained in the scope.